 It turns out that the Medal of Honor wasn’t Doss’ first decoration for valor.
 In 1944, while serving on Guam and in the Philippines, Doss earned two Bronze Star Medals for exceptional courage in aiding wounded soldiers under fire.
 The actions for which Doss received those medals no doubt elevated his status with his fellow soldiers.
 Contrary to the movie, by the time his unit arrived on Okinawa, Doss was probably held in very high esteem.

 Exploring Hacksaw Ridge

 Before visiting I didn’t know that Maeda Escarpment is also the location of Urasoe Castle.
 It served as the capital of the medieval Okinawan principality of Chuzan prior to the unification of the islands into the Ryuku Kingdom.
-Shuri Castle replaced Urasoe Castle as the seat of government.
+Shuri Castle replaced Urasoe Castle as the seat of government in the Ryuku Kingdom.